adamsiemion/springboot-with-spring_data-and-onion_architecture/README.md

 </dependency>
 ```

-This is required because contrary to the traditional layered architecture the domain layer does not have a dependency to the data layer,
+This is required because we want the Dependency Injection container to instantiate classes from the data layer in runtime but we do not want these classes at compile time.
-so the infrastructure has to directly provide a dependency to another infrastructure module.

 ## Create UserDaoSpringData interface extending Spring Data's MongoRepository